 - Subscriber.
 A user with this role can look at their profile page, manage it, and read posts on the site from the back end.
 There is no other access available.

 - Contributor.
-This user can create posts and pages, and delete their own drafts.
+The Contributor role can create posts and pages, and delete their own drafts.
 However, they can’t publish a post, or delete a live one.

 - Author.
 This role starts to open the scope up a bit.
-Authors can manage everything relating to the content they create.
+Authors can manage everything relating to their own posts.
 This means you can add, update, delete, and publish drafts, posts, and pages.
 You can also add media to your content, and add new tags.

 - Editor.
 In addition to the Author role, you can work with categories, and begin to moderate and manage comments from other users.

 - Administrator.
 This offers complete access to any part of the WordPress site, and lets you do anything you wish.
 As a site’s creator, this is what you’ll have, and we’d recommend no other user gets this role other than you.

 - Super Admin.
 You won’t see this user role if you don’t run a WordPress Multisite installation.
 It lets you work with all the WordPress sites in your network.